Privacy Policy

 Use of your Personal Data

-Most commonly, we will use your personal data in the following circumstances:
+Most commonly, we will use your personal data in the following circumstances (each a lawful basis under UK GDPR):

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email.
-You have the right to withdraw consent to marketing at any time by contacting us.
+Generally, we do not rely on consent as a legal basis for processing your personal data although we will obtain your consent where required by PECR before sending direct marketing communications to you via email or other electronic means, unless a “soft opt‑in” exemption applies.
+You have the right to withdraw consent to marketing at any time by contacting us or using the unsubscribe link in our messages.

 Cookies